0,00 USD

 A Canvas Reimagined in Fabric

-The “Mona Lisa” ensemble featured a translucent golden corset over an olive velvet skirt, with subtle embroidery mimicking Da Vinci’s sfumato technique.
-Another standout was the “Basquiat Blues” look—punk-infused streetwear with layered graffiti print over deconstructed denim, paired with high-top boots that paid tribute to the late artist’s rebellious spirit.
+The “Mona Lisa” ensemble featured a translucent, golden corset over an olive velvet skirt, with subtle embroidery that mimicked Da Vinci’s sfumato technique.
+Another standout was the “Basquiat Blues” look, a punk-infused streetwear style featuring a layered graffiti print over deconstructed denim, paired with high-top boots that paid tribute to the late artist’s rebellious spirit.

 Music as the Soul of the Show